immcantation/shazam/docs/topics/observedMutations.md

 See also
 -------------------

-[calcObservedMutations](calcObservedMutations.md) is called by this function to get the list of mutations in each sequence grouped by the [RegionDefinition](RegionDefinition-class.md).
+[calcObservedMutations](calcObservedMutations.md) is called by this function to get the number of mutations in each sequence grouped by the [RegionDefinition](RegionDefinition-class.md).
 See [IMGT_SCHEMES](IMGT_SCHEMES.md) for a set of predefined [RegionDefinition](RegionDefinition-class.md) objects.
 See [expectedMutations](expectedMutations.md) for calculating expected mutation frequencies.